juanruedat/MyShroom-bot/README.md

 # MyShroom-bot
-A startuo in progress thatintends to unify the mushroom community using a discord bot that implements AI for identification.
+A startup in progress thatintends to unify the mushroom community using a discord bot that implements AI for identification.